Nelitaa/The-Meal-DB/README.md

 # Webpack Exercise

-> This branch (show__popup) I created the popup by using the API I used the API from my coding partner.
+> This branch (post__comment) I made when the user write something in the input and wants to comment the data post into the API.

 ## Built With